alibaba/anyproxy/README.md

 How to write your own rule file
 -------------------
-* with rule file, you can modify a request at any stage, no matter it's before sending or after servers' responding.
+* with rule file, you can modify a request at any stage, no matter it's just before sending or after servers' responding.
 * actually ruleFile.js is a module for Nodejs, feel free to include your own modules.
 * ``anyproxy --rule /path/to/ruleFile.js``
 * you may learn how it works by our samples: [https://github.com/alipay-ct-wd/anyproxy/tree/master/rule_sample](https://github.com/alipay-ct-wd/anyproxy/tree/master/rule_sample)